yanghengtang/tp/docs/team/mounilsankar.md

 ### Project: MediConnect

-MediConnect - MediConnect is a desktop address book application used for managing hospital staff and patients.
+MediConnect - MediConnect is a desktop clinic management application used for managing clinic staff and patients.
 The user interacts with it using a CLI, and it has a GUI created with JavaFX.
 It is written in Java, and has about 10 kLoC.

 Given below are my contributions to the project.